What is the Mormon Priesthood ban?

 The Priesthood ban refers to a former policy in the Church that denied men of Black African descent from being ordained to the priesthood.
 It also prevented women and men of this ancestry from participating in the endowment and sealing ordinances in Mormon temples.

 The ban was first publicly articulated in 1852 by then president of the church, Brigham Young during “two speeches delivered before the Utah territorial legislature”[1] in which he argued that the Utah Territory be made into a slave territory.
-Young used the curse of Cain rationale, saying that since black people couldn’t bear priesthood, they quote, “ought to dwell in servitude.”
+Young used the curse of Cain rationale, saying “I am firm in the belief of servitude” since black people couldn’t bear priesthood.
 He stated that men of Black African descent could not be ordained to the priesthood but that at a future date, “black Church members would ‘have [all] the privilege and more’ enjoyed by other members.”[2]
 Some historical records show that Brigham Young worried about the intermarriage and race-mixing of Latter-day Saints–a prevalent fear among White Americans.

 This wasn’t an official policy of the Mormon Church until 1908.
 Under the leadership of Joseph F. Smith, (who was the nephew of Mormon Church Founder, Joseph Smith) an official ban was instituted in the church.
 Under Joseph F. Smith’s leadership, the church desired to systematize church doctrines and practices.
 They examined the status of the blacks and the priesthood.
 Joseph F instituted an examination of the historical record, to determine if the ban should be institutionalized as policy.
 A misinterpretation of the historical record determined the ban was appropriate and was therefore codified as policy.
 They misinterpreted the historical record as showing the priesthood was revoked for one particular black member of the church (Elijah Able), and therefore it must have been a mistake to allow blacks to have the priesthood to begin with.